aehparta/multimeter/README.md

 ### Windows and macOS

-Unfortunately I have no access to either of these since switching totally to Linux.
+Unfortunately I have no access to either of these since switching fully to Linux.

+But as Qt is cross-platform framework, there should be no problem compiling the app to either of these platforms as long as Qt 5.11 and all the required modules are installed.